Transfer Orbit Stage

 The Transfer Orbit Stage (TOS) was an upper stage developed by Martin Marietta for Orbital Sciences Corporation during the late 1980s and early 1990s.
-The TOS was designed to be a lower-cost alternative to Inertial Upper Stage and Centaur G upper stages.
+The TOS was designed to be a lower-cost alternative to Inertial Upper Stage (IUS) and Centaur G upper stages.
 The TOS was designed to be deployed by the Titan 34D, Commercial Titan III and Space Shuttle.

-The main propulsion system of the Transfer Orbit Stage was an Orbus 21 solid rocket motor.
+The main propulsion system of the Transfer Orbit Stage was an Orbus 21 solid rocket motor, similar to the one used in the first stage of IUS.
 Attitude control was provided by hydrazine thrusters.
 The inertial guidance system used a ring laser gyroscope produced by Honeywell.
 Its control system employed a digital optimal, time-scheduled control algorithm to provide stability whilst the Orbus 21 was burning, while a phase-plane controller was used to manage its reaction-control system.